deroude/angulartraining/README.md

 </table>
 ```

+The most interesting new notion in this listing is another Angular built in directive, `*ngFor`.
+With the earlier `*ngIf`, this probably makes up a good 90% of all the templating tools you will ever need in Angular.
+Just kidding.

 > Can this be made more dynamic, like generate columns automatically based on domain metadata?
 Yeah.

 Great, we have the 'R'.